dagoodma/SLUGS-Logger/README.md

 #### Software
 Inside the DMA interrupt, the full ping-pong buffer is copied into the circular buffer.
 Inside the main loop, a chunk of data is taken from the circular buffer, formatted with a header and footer, then sent via SPI to the SD card.

+### Custom Libraries ###
+#### NewSDWrite
+This library uses parts of Microchip's SD-SPI and FSIO libraries to read and efficiently write to the SD card.
+It uses functions which were meant to only be used inside of Microchip's libraries.
+#### Uart2
+This library uses the DMA to receive data from the UART2 peripheral.
+All of the DMA stuff is in here.

+### Other Libraries ###
+#### CircularBuffer
+This library sets up and deals with the circular buffer.
+#### DEE
+This library emulates an EEPROM peripheral.
+This is used inside the NewSDWrite library for naming the new file created on reset.
+#### SD-SPI and FSIO
+These libraries are used by NewSDWrite.

+The Uart2 and Timer2 libraries are not used in the current version.